 When you are a startup new business you are often told to keep your eye on the competition and it’s easy to simply copy what they are doing as you envy their success.
 Perhaps you start to post the same type of content on social media, or copy the way they talk.
 It’s fine to gain inspiration from others but make sure you are doing it in your own unique way.
 Your potential clients or customers will see through any fakeness and disengenious talk.

 By copying others you are merely adding to the noise.
 If you don’t want to advertise on Facebook when everyone tells you it’s the best thing to grow your business, then don’t – listen to your gut.
-Do what feels true to your business and carve out a unique path.
-If you copy you’ll probably not be attracting the right people.
+Do what feels true to your business and carve out a unique path as an authentic business.
+If you copy you’ll probably not be attracting the right people for your business.

 These mistakes have helped me form a unique business and I’ve certainly learnt a lot from them.
 As ever running a business is a constant state of self-development, experimentation and refinement.
 One way to know which path to take, how to make difficult decisions and when to say ‘no’ is tuning into my intuition and forgetting the noise.